 What are Montgomery Tubercles?

 Montgomery Tubercles may freak you out once you first see them.
-They are small but pretty noticeable when they first appear.
-Montgomery Tubercles are what will eventually provide lubrication for your nipples during breastfeeding.
+This is because they are small but pretty noticeable when they first appear.
+However, Montgomery Tubercles are what will eventually provide lubrication for your nipples during breastfeeding.

 Montgomery tubercles are oil glands around the dark area of the nipple.
 They are present in both men and women.
 These glands secrete an antibacterial oil that protects the nipples.
 This is important for women during breastfeeding because they provide lubrication and keep germs away from your breasts to prevent breastmilk contamination.